pacuna/partitionable/README.md

 end
 ```

 And that's it.
-Now you'll have the following methods available for your model:
+Now you'll have the following class methods available for your model:

 #### partition_table_name(month, year)

-It generates a new for a new partition for that month and year.
+It generates a new partition for that month and year.
 By default
 it uses the model's table name along with the month and the year.
 Example: `article_stats_y2015m01`

 #### create_partition(month, year)

-One of the most important methods.
 It creates a new partition for that month and
 year.
 This partition will inherit from the model's table and will have the
 checks to route the requests to the partition.

 #### drop_partition(month, year)

 Deletes a partition for that month and year.
-It also deleted all the associated
+It also deletes all the associated
 functions and triggers for that partition.

 #### trigger_statement(months_and_years)